camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/dual-region.md

   <summary>

 :::danger
-For illustration purposes.
-These values will not work in your environment!
+For illustration purposes only.
+These values will not work in your environment.
 :::

 ```bash